chainguard-images/images/images/python/README.md

 docker run -it --user root --entrypoint /bin/bash chainguard/python:latest-dev
 ```

-We recommend against using the root user in a production scenario.
+We recommend against using the root user in a production environment.

 ## Packages